ErikaWells/myblog/_posts/2025-02-04-Data-Visualization.md

   *Example:* Visualizing revenue breakdowns by product category and subcategory.

 Bottom line: The right chart makes your data tell a story.
 The wrong chart makes people squint at their screen.
 Thus, choose wisely.
 You don’t want to make people work so hard they misinterpret the data.

+If you want to learn more about charts and when to use them check out <a href="https://www.datylon.com/blog/types-of-charts-graphs-examples-data-visualization" target="_blank" rel="noopener noreferrer">this article</a> from datylon.